 Management effectively manages the Company's capital by assessing the Company's financial risks and adjusting its capital structure in response to changes in these risks and in the market.
 These responses include the management of debt levels, distributions to shareholders and share issues.
-There has been no change in the strategy adopted by the Board to control the capital of the Company since the prior year.
+There has been no change in the strategy adopted by the Board to control the capital of the Company.
 The Company is not subject to any externally imposed capital requirements.